Emmanuel L. Di Rossetti

 Pascal on human life

-And this extract from Pascal, admitted and forced intimacy: "When I consider the small duration of my life, absorbed in the preceding and following eternity, the small space that I fill and even that I see, lost in the infinite immensity of the spaces that I ignore and that ignore me, I am frightened and astonished to see myself Continue reading
+And this excerpt from Pascal, an avowed and forced intimacy: “When I consider the short duration of my life, absorbed in the eternity that precedes and follows it, the small space that I fill and even that I see, lost in the infinite immensity of spaces that I am unaware of and that are unaware of me, I am frightened and astonished to see myself…” Continue reading

 -